MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-holographic.md

 ![Video camera graphic](media/video-camera.PNG "Video camera graphic") [Watch a video about creating a holographic anchor](https://aka.ms/guidesdigitalanchor)

+You can anchor your guide to the real world in Microsoft Dynamics 365 Guides by using a QR code anchor, circular code anchor, or holographic anchor.
+This article shows how to anchor a guide with a holographic anchor.
+[Learn about other types of anchors](pc-app-anchor.md).

+## Overall process for creating a holographic code anchor

 The process of creating a holographic anchor involves three basic steps:

 1. Use the **Anchor** wizard to select the holographic anchor method.